SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Method

 \textit{Masked Multi-view Decoder}: To effectively aggregate information across multiple views, we adopt a ViT-based decoder with cross-view attention, enabling joint reasoning over token representations across input views and facilitating cross-view information exchange to capture spatial relationships and the global 3D scene geometry.

 During training, since target views are also provided as input, the original SPFSplat~\cite{huang2025spfsplat} adopts a dual-branch design to avoid information leakage from target views into the Gaussian reconstruction of context views.
 One branch processes only context images for Gaussian prediction, while the other takes both context and target images for pose estimation.
-However, this design introduces two drawbacks: (i) higher computational cost in cross-attention caused by two forward passes during training, as shown in Fig.~\ref{fig:attention_mask} (a), and (ii) redundant pose predictions for context views, since each branch produces its own estimates, potentially causing misalignment.
+However, this design introduces two drawbacks: (i) higher computational cost in cross-attention caused by two forward passes during training, as shown in Fig.~\ref{fig:attention_mask} (a), and (ii) target poses and 3D geometry are predicted in separate branches, which may lead to pose-geometry misalignment.

 To address these issues, we introduce a \textit{masked attention} mechanism as shown in Fig.~\ref{fig:detailed_arch} and Fig.~\ref{fig:attention_mask} (b).
 In this approach, context and target images are jointly processed in a single forward pass, with cross-attention selectively masked to control information flow.
 Specifically, context tokens attend only to context tokens, ensuring Gaussian reconstruction remains independent of target-view information.
 Meanwhile, target tokens attend to both context and target tokens, allowing the network to leverage global cues for accurate pose estimation.